rfong/sustenance/bread/ny_sourdough_bagels.md

 ### Sponge

+Once your starter is very active, make the sponge.
 Mix ingredients until lumps are gone.
-Cover with plastic and leave for at least 6-8 hours.
+Cover with plastic and leave for 6-10 hours.
 Sponge is ready when very foamy and stretchy, and when it passes the float test.

 ### Dough